 Dear EDRM Community,

-The word of the week is palpable.
+The word of the week is unsettling.

 We welcome your participation in our projects, webinars, support gatherings, and our EDRM Hub, our job board/event/directory website.
 There is no charge for these EDRM offerings, thanks to our very generous partners.